Xbox2020/BIBA-Patients-Services-Dashboard-Delirium-and-Dementia-in-a-Hospital-Management-Environment./README.md

 #### 2.3.1.
 Relationships and Tables

 The Dashboard content into five main pages:
-1. Cover Page: Should attend to the Major Questions;
+1. Cover Page: Should attend to the Major Questions and Big Numbers per Service Concerns;
 - How Much is the average cost per encounter (QTD)
-   - 	Total Costs e.e $691,757
+   - 	Total Costs e.g. £691,757
-   - 	Average Cost Per Encounter £3,144
-   - 	Variance over the period e.g. -14.8 (formated in Red or Green colours or with Arorws pointing up or down to convey if good or bad from last values)
+   - 	Variance over the period e.g. (-14.8% | reduced by £12,000) and Formated in Green with Arorws pointing down to convey Cost Reductions when good or red for bad and arrows pointing up to show increased costs from last values).
+   -    Average Cost Per Encounter e.g. £3,144 ((-3.5% | reduced by £120) and Formatted in Green with Up-pointing Arrow to show improvement.

 - 	How many patients have been admitted (over time)?
+   - 	Total Admissions e.g. 3,457
+   - 	 Total Readmissions Rate e.g. 59.4% (310 patients | increased by 12) and formatted in Red if higher than set Target

+- How long are patients staying in the hospital (Weekly and Monthly)
+   - Average Duration of a visit	e.g. 42 mins (-3.5% | reduced by 12mins) and Formatted in Green to show improvement.
 -
 3. Overview page: This page is designed for the executive team, providing answers to the main questions.
 It helps administrators and clinicians move from reactive problem-solving to proactive management.
 The core question it answers is: "Are we improving the quality and efficiency of patient care?"
 4. Costs (by encounters) and Insurance information: This page focuses on encounter costs and related insurance information.